cascadiarconf-gh-workshops/GutHub/recipes/mah-chocolate_chip_cookie.md

 Step 3
 Bake for 9 to 11 minutes or until golden brown.
 Cool on baking sheets for 2 minutes; remove to wire racks to cool completely.

-2. If you'd like to include an image, upload your image to the `recipes/images/` folder.
-See #3 before uploading.
-3. Make sure you rename your image with the same name as your recipe file before uploading.
-4. Change the recipe.md's image filename in the frontmatter (between `---`).
-It looks like this: `image: "./images/your-image-filename.jpg"`